 We analyze the Baron and Myerson (1982) model of regulation under the restriction that transfers are infeasible.
-Extending the Lagrangian approach to delegation problems of Amador and Bagwell (2013a) to include an ex post participation constraint, we report sufficient conditions under which optimal regulation takes the simple and common form of price-cap regulation.
+Extending the Lagrangian approach to delegation problems of Amador and Bagwell (2013b) to include an expost participation constraint, we report sufficient conditions under which optimal regulation takes the simple and common form of price-cap regulation.
 We also identify families of demand and distribution functions and welfare weights that are sure to satisfy our sufficient conditions.
 We illustrate our sufficient conditions using examples with log demand, linear demand, constant elasticity demand and exponential demand, respectively.
+We also establish our findings for two representations of the expost participation constraint, where the representations differ regarding the feasibility of exclusion for some types.